Chi-Chi Rodríguez: Senior career

-Rodríguez became eligible to play on the Senior PGA Tour (now known as the Champions Tour) in 1985 and did so for many years with great success, earning 22 tournament victories between 1986 and 1993.
+Rodríguez became eligible to play on the Senior PGA Tour in 1985 and did so for many years with great success, earning 22 tournament victories between 1986 and 1993.
 He was the first player on the Senior PGA Tour to win the same event in three consecutive years.
 He set a tour record with eight consecutive birdies en route to a win at the 1987 Silver Pages Classic.
 In 1991, he lost an 18-hole playoff to Jack Nicklaus in the U.S. Senior Open.
+Over his three decades competing on the pro circuit, he became one of the most popular players.